 Traveling with tea

 As we packed for the book signing tour and convention, my wife and I carefully plotted what to bring along.
 Obviously, some good loose-leaf tea was a part of the process.
-My choices were Scottish Breakfast for first thing in the morning, Ancient Tree Earl Grey (one of the most popular selections at our tea bar) for the afternoon, and Blueberry Rooibos for bedtime.
-We brought along an IngenuiTEA to brew the tea (see picture).
+My choices were my own Scottish Breakfast blend for first thing in the morning, our house Earl Grey (one of the most popular selections at our tea bar) for the afternoon, and Rooibos for bedtime.
+We brought along an infuser to brew the tea.

 At most of the motels and hotels, there was a microwave oven in the room where we could heat up our water.
 Some have the microwave in the lobby.
 Others provided only a coffeepot, which yields coffee-flavored hot water (I skipped having tea those days).